-The DSL will work alongside external agencies, maintaining continuous liaison, including multi-agency liaison where appropriate, in order to ensure the wellbeing of the students involved.
-The DSL will work closely with the police to ensure the school does not jeopardise any criminal proceedings, and to obtain help and support as necessary.
+The DSL will work alongside external agencies, maintaining continuous liaison, including multi-agency liaison where appropriate, in order to ensure the wellbeing of the pupils involved.
+The DSL will work closely with the

-Where a student has been harmed or is in immediate danger or at risk of harm, the referrer will be notified of the action that will be taken within one working day of a referral being made.
+Where a pupil has been harmed or is in immediate danger or at risk of harm, the referrer will be notified of the action that will be taken within one working day of a referral being made.
 Where this information is not forthcoming, the referrer will contact the assigned social worker for more information.

-The school will not wait for the start or outcome of an investigation before protecting the victim and other students: this applies to criminal investigations as well as those made by CSCS.
-Where CSCS decide that a statutory investigation is not appropriate, the school will consider referring the incident again if it is believed that the student is at risk of harm.
+The school will not wait for the start or outcome of an investigation before protecting the victim and other pupils: this applies to criminal investigations as well as those made by CSCS.
+Where CSCS decide that a statutory investigation is not appropriate, the school will consider referring the incident again if it is believed that the pupil is at risk of harm.
 Where CSCS decide that a statutory investigation is not appropriate and the school agrees with this decision, the school will consider the use of other support mechanisms, such as early help and pastoral support.

-At all stages of the reporting and referral process, the student will be informed of the decisions made, actions taken and reasons for doing so.
-Discussions of concerns with parents will only take place where this would not put the student or others at potential risk of harm.
-The school will work closely with parents to ensure that the student, as well as their family, understands the arrangements in place, such as in-school interventions, is effectively supported, and knows where they can access additional support.
+At all stages of the reporting and referral process, the pupil will be informed of the decisions made, actions taken and reasons for doing so.
+Discussions of concerns with parents will only take place where this would not put the pupil or others at potential risk of harm.
+The school will work closely with parents to ensure that the pupil, as well as their family, understands the arrangements in place, such as in-school interventions, is effectively supported, and knows where they can access additional support.

 If after the referral the child's situation does not appear to be improving the DSL should press for reconsideration to ensure their concerns have been addressed and the child's situation improves.
-We will use the Multi-Agency Dispute Resolution and Escalation Policy
+The procedures set out in the Multi-Agency Dispute Resolution and Escalation will be followed.